 But sometimes it’s hard for me to do that.
 Most weeks the meal is not safe for someone with Celiac Disease to eat.
 I again feel like an outsider.
 Sometimes it’s mentioned “At least there’s salad.”
 Once I had a community member try to joke with me, asking if the church food wasn’t good enough for me, because I brought my own meal.
 It stung.
 I should have been able to shrug it off.
-I know he was only kidding.
 I’m an adult, but these issues are sometimes still hard to handle.

 While it is impossible to anticipate every food allergy, steps can be taken to make the practice of faith and food allergies a little easier.
 The first is education.
 Learn about which food allergies are common and learn how to substitute ingredients.
 Having ingredient lists next to prepared foods alleviates the anxiety of asking someone how something was prepared.
 Making simple dishes with minimal ingredients may allow more to eat a dish.
 While simple chicken, potatoes and green beans may not be fancy, it will go a long way towards feeding those who are are hungry.

 Faith and food allergies collide most notably at potlucks.
 If you have a food-allergy, going to a potluck can be enough to induce a panic attack.
 Truth be told, most people I know with allergies avoid them all together.
 I will usually attend, but I will bring a main dish that I can eat and usually a side as well.
 We bring our own serving utensils and label our spoons and dishes gluten-free.